JensBender/chatgpt-cover-letter-generator/README.md

 John Doe
 ```

-Review the cover letter drafts, select your favorite version, make final adjustments, and submit your personalized cover letter.
+Review the cover letter drafts, select the version that best fits your style, make any necessary adjustments, and submit your personalized cover letter.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>